-Academically, my research sits at the intersection of the histories of science, technology, and the environment with particular expertise in industrial and sustainable agriculture.
+Academically, my research fits at the intersection of the histories of science, technology, and the environment with particular attention to industrial and sustainable agriculture.
 Since 2011, I have been a professor of Engineering Studies and Environmental Studies at Lafayette College and live in Easton, PA, with my family.
 I am also an editorial board member of the History for a Sustainable Future book series and a past contributor to The Believer and McSweeney’s.
-From 2005 until 2011, I taught in the Department of STS at U.Va., where I was a founder and the director of The UVA Food Collaborative and founder and curator of the Thornton Hall Art Gallery.
+From 2005 until 2011, I taught in the Department of STS at U.Va., where I was a founder and director of The UVA Food Collaborative and founder and curator of the Thornton Hall Art Gallery.

 I was trained as a historian and an engineer, worked in industry for a few years as a polymer researcher, and then went to graduate school to return to historical studies.
 I earned a Ph.D. on the History Track of STS from Virginia Tech in 2005, writing about U.S. environmental history and the history of science.
-I revised that work to become Notes from the Ground.
-It held together my interests in the histories of science, technology, and nature within the early American Republic.
-My current work on the environmental and cultural history of food adulteration (“Pure Adulteration”) carries that interest into the later nineteenth and early twentieth centuries.
-Both of those projects seek to understand the origins of modern industrial food and agriculture.
+That became Notes from the Ground.
+It was set within the early American Republic.
+My current work on the environmental, cultural, and scientific history of food adulteration (“Pure Adulteration”) carries that interest into the later nineteenth and early twentieth centuries.
+Both projects try to figure out the origins of modern industrial food and agriculture.
 In teaching and local activities, I work with students, faculty, others across campus, and community members to move beyond the limitations of that industrial system.

-In the time left over—and when I’m not walking or otherwise traveling with my family—I write for various forums outside the academy, some interviews, some satire, a few personal essays, and a fair amount of it on-line.
+In the time left over I write for various forums outside the academy, some interviews, some satire, a few personal essays, and a fair amount of it on-line.
 If there’s any time after that, it's movies and reading and co-hosting VBB, which I already said above.

 304 Acopian Engineering Center